Time-dependent compactification to de Sitter space: a no-go theorem

 \end{labeling}

 {\it E-Mail:} {\texttt jorge.russo@icrea.cat, p.k.townsend@damtp.cam.ac.uk}

 \centerline{\bf ABSTRACT}

 It is known that the Einstein gravitational field equations in $D>4$ spacetime dimensions have no time-independent non-singular compactification solutions to de Sitter space if the $D$-dimensional stress tensor satisfies the Strong Energy Condition (SEC).
 Here we show, by example, that the SEC alone does not exclude time-dependent non-singular compactifications to de Sitter space, in Einstein conformal frame.
-However, this possibility is excluded by the combined SEC and Dominant Energy Condition (DEC) because the DEC forces a time-evolution towards a singular $D$-metric.
+However, this possibility is excluded by the combined SEC and Null Energy Condition (NEC) because the NEC forces a time-evolution towards a singular $D$-metric.\footnote{In the published version of this paper the dominant energy condition (DEC) was the stated premise but only the weaker NEC was actually used (see ``Note Added" at the end of this paper).}

 1.2cm {Keywords: cosmology, compactification, energy conditions}